Seinzu/Mereology/README.md

     var collection = new Mereology.Collection({}, ExampleModel);
     collection.addMembers($("li"));

-The second argument is a constructor to wrap around the members of the array provided in the first argument.
+The second argument is a constructor or a callback that will be wrapped around the members of the array provided in the first argument.
 If nothing is supplied here then the members will be left as they are.
 The intention though is that you provide a model.
-The model constructor will be passed the element as its first argument so it is best to write your _Model_ in this way:
+The model constructor will be passed the element as its first argument so it is best to write your Model in this way:

     var ExampleModel = (function (m) {
         m.__extends(ExampleModel, m.Model);